Skip to content Skip to navigation menu

 Step 7

 If the offcut from the first row is at least 300mm long, then you can use it to start your second row from the same end that you started your first row.
 Never start a second row with a full length board.
 You are aiming to make sure that the joints between boards are staggered across all the rows.
 This both looks good and provides better stability.
-Remember to use a spacer at the start of each row, then lay down the boards by repeating the above process.
+Remember to use a flooring spacer at the start of each row, then lay down the boards by repeating the above process.

 Lay-Rapid-Fit-Step-8.jpg